Non-Linear Dynamics Induced by Strong Radio-Frequency Fields in ReBCO High Temperature Superconductors: HTS Samples

 \section{HTS Samples}

-Two distinct types of REBCO samples (rare earth being Europium in this case) with different coating techniques and surface treatments were tested.
+Although there are many types of HTS materials, this study focused on REBCO materials specifically.
+Two distinct types of REBCO samples with different coating techniques and surface treatments were tested.
 Both samples were adhered to 2-inch diameter copper discs.
-The first sample, shown in Fig.~\ref{fig:discT}, utilized commercially available coated conductor tapes from Fujikura (FESC-SCH12) that were 12 mm wide and included BaHfO nanorods as artificial pinning centers~\cite{fujikura}.
+The first sample, shown in Fig.~\ref{fig:discT}, utilized commercially available coated conductor tapes from Fujikura (FESC-SCH12) made with Europium that were 12 mm wide and included BaHfO$_3$ nanorods as artificial pinning centers~\cite{fujikura}.
 In this sample, four 12\,mm tapes were initially soldered side-by-side onto a copper disc, followed by delamination between the REBCO and the buffer film on the surface~\cite{Telles}.
 This approach resulted in the REBCO being the topmost layer, but also introduced normal conducting joints between the superconducting tapes that rf current must flow through.

-For the second sample, the REBCO film was deposited via electron-beam physical vapor deposition, covering the entire surface of the copper disc, as depicted in Fig.~\ref{fig:discF}.
+For the second sample, the REBCO film was deposited via electron-beam physical vapor deposition and made with Dysprosium, covering the entire surface of the copper disc, as depicted in Fig.~\ref{fig:discF}.
 A MgO buffer layer was first thermally evaporated and reactively grown on the copper substrate, with a crystal axis tilted by approximately 30$^{\circ}$ from vertical.
 The REBCO then nucleated on the inclined MgO plane, resulting in the REBCO crystal axis having a similar inclination angle of approximately 30$^{\circ}$\cite{Theva}.
-This inclination angle results in anisotropic conductivity in the plane of the film.
+This inclination angle results in anisotropic surface resistance in the plane of the film.
 This would be an important factor to consider when interpreting measurements from within a resonant cavity.